Tradegen/pool-token-marketplace-subgraph/README.md

-# Virtual Trading Environment Subgraph
+# Pool Token Marketplace Subgraph

 Tradegen is a decentralized trading platform that focuses on asset management, algo trading, and virtual trading.